-The Bank made a Profit of KShs 195.1 million during the year ended 31 December 2022 (2021: KShs 218.2 million).
-The Bank's negative retained earnings dipped further and were in a deficit of KShs 5,088.8 million (2021 a deficit of KShs 5,082.1 million).
-As at that date, the Bank was compliant on all capital ratios other than core capital to deposit ratio and investment in land and buildings to core capital ratio.
+The Bank made a Profit of KShs 281.0 million during the year ended 31 December 2023 (2022: KShs 195.1 million).
+The Bank's negative retained earnings improved and were in a deficit of KShs 4,853.1 million (2022 a deficit of KShs 5,098.8 million).
+As at that date, the Bank was compliant on all capital ratios other than investment in land and buildings to core capital ratio.

 In the Financial Year 2021 Financials, the Bank embarked on some initiatives to ensure it was profitable and operated within the requirements of the Banking Act and the CBK Prudential Guidelines.
-The following is an update of the key initiatives in the Financial Year 2022.
+The following is an update of the key initiatives in the Financial Year 2023.